Qualifications for professional social work: Nordic countries

 Bachelor of Social Services (called socionom in Swedish and Danish, sosionom in Norwegian, and sosionomi in Finnish) is a degree in social welfare from Nordic universities.
 At the core it is based on the competences needed to work in social services.
 Courses in sociology, human rights, gerontology, community services, psychology, social security and entrepreneurship are part of the degree.
 Service orientation and client work is seen through a social pedagogical framework.
-The studies take 3 to 5 years.
+The studies take three to five years.
 Degree holders are usually hired for services in Scandinavian welfare systems.
 NGO oriented services take place with families and people of all ages in areas such as: child protection, early childhood education, community work, substance abuse prevention or promotion of mental health.

-In Norway, a Bachelor of Social Work takes 3 years to complete, and a Masters in Social Work takes 5 years.
+In Norway, a Bachelor of Social Work takes three years to complete, and a Masters in Social Work takes five years.

-In Sweden, the training was originally given in social work than in social services, training's were given in specialized social work colleges (socialhögskola), which were integrated into the regular Swedish university system in 1977, through department of social work at an existing university or university college.
+In Sweden, training was originally provided in social work rather than social services.
+Instruction took place at specialized colleges (socialhögskola), which were integrated into the regular Swedish university system in 1977 as departments of social work within existing universities or university colleges.